 Guide to Opol

-Sultan Naga Dimaporo is a 5th class municipality in the 2nd district of Lanao del Norte province, Northern Mindanao, Philippines.
-It consists of 37 barangays with the following names: Bangaan, Bangko, Bansarvil II, Bauyan, Cabongbongan, Calibao, Calipapa, Calube, Campo Islam, Capocao, Dableston, Dalama, Dangolaan, Ditago, Ilian, Kauswagan, Kirapan, Koreo, Lantawan, Mabuhay, Maguindanao, Mahayahay, Mamagum, Mina, Pandanan, Payong, Piraka, Pikalawag, Pikinit, Poblacion, Ramain, RebuconSigayan, Sugod, Tagulo, Tantaon and Barangay Topocon.
+Sultan Naga Dimaporo is a municipality situated in the 2nd district of Lanao del Norte province in Northern Mindanao, Philippines.
+The town consists of 37 barangays, which are: Bangaan, Bangko, Bansarvil II, Bauyan, Cabongbongan, Calibao, Calipapa, Calube, Campo Islam, Capocao, Dableston, Dalama, Dangolaan, Ditago, Ilian, Kauswagan, Kirapan, Koreo, Lantawan, Mabuhay, Maguindanao, Mahayahay, Mamagum, Mina, Pandanan, Payong, Piraka, Pikalawag, Pikinit, Poblacion, Ramain, Rebucon, Sigayan, Sugod, Tagulo, Tantaon, and Barangay Topocon.

 The Department of Information and Communications Technology (DICT) is the primary government agency responsible for planning, developing, and promoting the information and communications technology sector in the Philippines.
 Its goal is to leverage technology to improve the lives of Filipinos and enhance national productivity.